pratyay-banerjee/pratyay-banerjee.github.io/_pages/about.md

 Publications
 ============
+* "Self-supervised Knowledge Triplet Learning for Zero-shot Question Answering" : The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).

+* "MUTANT: A Training Paradigm for Out-of-Distribution Generalization in VQA" : The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).

+* "Video2Commonsense: Generating Commonsense Descriptions to Enrich Video Captioning" : The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).

 * "VQA-LOL: Visual Question Answering under the Lens of Logic" : 16th European Conference on Computer Vision (ECCV 2020).